You can configure both direct Icecast and SHOUTcast streams and sound card output by clicking Streams on the System menu.

 On the lower left side of the Stream Settings page you can configure remote live input streams from DJ programs such as Mixxx or IDJC, or smartphone applications used by broadcast journalists.
 Airtime supports two types of live input stream; the Show Source, which enables a specific person to stream in during their own show, and the Master Source, which can override the Show Source if necessary.
 If neither type of live input is available, Airtime will fall back to Scheduled Play (playlists, smart blocks, remote streams and files scheduled in Airtime, in advance of or during a show).

 The Auto Switch Off and Auto Switch On checkboxes enable playout to be switched automatically to the highest priority source whenever an authenticated input source disconnects from or connects to Airtime, respectively.
 The field Switch Transition Fade sets the length of the audio fade as scheduled playout is switched to a remote input source, and back.

-Each type of input stream requires a username and password before the remote broadcaster can connect to Airtime at the Connection URL.
-The Master Username and Master Password can be set in the Input Stream Settings box, while custom authentication for individual Show Sources can be set up in Airtime's schedule calendar.
+Each type of input stream requires a username and password before the remote broadcaster can connect to Airtime.
+The Master Username and Master Password can be set in the Input Stream Settings box, while the authentication for individual Show Sources is set up in Airtime's schedule calendar.
 See the Calendar chapter for details.

 In the Master Panel, available input source streams are shown with an orange line connecting the source to the switch, which you could think of like a patch cable connecting a source to a broadcast mixer.
 When that switch is active, another orange line connects the switch to the On Air indicator, like a patch cable connecting a mixer to a transmitter.